 Fourth, breads require a rising agent, whether that is a sourdough starter (this takes days to make) or commercial yeast (which should really be avoided if possible).
 This bread doesn’t.
 Great.

-Fifth reason, your typical loaf of bread is not really that healthy.
+Fifth reason, your typical loaf of packaged grocery-store bread is not really that healthy.
 It uses flour, which has often been stripped of much of its fiber, bran, essential fats, and unless milled mere hours before baking has lost most of its nutrients through oxidation.
-It is high in carbohydrates (often refined ones at that) and low in protein and healthy fats.
-It is high in gluten, something many of us are trying to eat less of.
+It is high in refined carbohydrates and most times, low in protein and healthy fats.
+Most breads require gluten-containing flours for texture and leavening, which many are trying to eat less of .
 And sometimes bread has kooky ingredients like corn syrup and food colouring.
 Seriously.
 Read those labels.

-The Life-Changing Loaf uses whole grains, nuts, and seeds.
-It is high in protein.
-It is incredibly high in fiber.
-It is gluten-free and vegan.
+The Life-Changing Loaf of Bread features whole grains, nuts, and seeds.
+High in protein, incredibly high in fiber, and it is gluten-free and vegan.
 Everything gets soaked for optimal nutrition and digestion.
 I will go so far as to say that this bread is good for you.

 Sixth, this bread makes the best toast.
 Ever.